almovidhussaini/babylonclone/x/epoching/README.md

   bytes tx_id = 1;
   // msg_id is the original message ID, i.e., hash of the marshaled message bytes msg_id = 2;
-  // block_height is the height when this msg is submitted to ybtc uint64 block_height = 3;
+  // block_height is the height when this msg is submitted to Babylon uint64 block_height = 3;
-  // block_time is the timestamp when this msg is submitted to ybtc google.protobuf.Timestamp block_time = 4 [ (gogoproto.stdtime) = true ];
+  // block_time is the timestamp when this msg is submitted to Babylon google.protobuf.Timestamp block_time = 4 [ (gogoproto.stdtime) = true ];
   // msg is the actual message that is sent by a user and is queued by the
   // Epoching module